keithrbennett/wifiwand/README.md

 ### Dependent Gems

-Currently, the only gems used directly by the program are:
+Currently, no dependent gems are installed when this gem is installed.
+However, the program _will_ use other gems as follows:

-* `pry`, to provide the interactive shell
+* `pry`, when the interactive shell is requested with the `-s` option
-* `awesome_print` (optional), to more nicely format output in non-interactive mode
+* `awesome_print`, if it is found, to more nicely format output in non-interactive mode

-So the user can avoid installing gems altogether as long as they don't need to use the interactive shell, and as long as they are comfortable with the less pretty output.
+So the user can avoid installing gems other than this one altogether as long as they don't need to use the interactive shell, and as long as they are comfortable with the less pretty output.

+### Public IP Information

+The information hash will normally include information about the public IP address.
+However, the command that provides this information, `curl -s ipinfo.io`, will sometimes return this:

+`Rate limit exceeded.
+Subscribe to a paid plan to increase your usage limits`

+If this happens, the public IP information will be silently omitted from the information hash.
+In this case, the web site 'https://www.whatismyip.com' is recommended, and `-ro ipw` on the command line or `ro 'ipw'` in the shell will open that page in your browser for you.

 ### Password Lookup Oddity